pedroszg/xhtml2pdf/doc/source/format_html.rst

         * When a paragraph is longer than the available page height, by default the grid system will do a page break, and take the whole row that contains the mentioned paragraph.
 A Force text split will be needed to avoid wasting space on the pages.
+        * For now the columns resulting from a column split cannot be splinted in more columns.